News and Publicity

 2. Decide on your target audience:

-News – UBC Public Affairs and Applied Science
+News—UBC Public Affairs & Applied Science

 Applied Science Communications is the main channel of communications and marketing for the Faculty of Applied Science, and UBC Public Affairs is the university’s conduit to the media.
 Both units support students and faculty by helping assess if a story has news value, identifying the best media outreach strategy, and writing and packaging stories.

-Applied Science Communications promotes news through our APSC (www.apsc.ubc.ca) and Engineering (www.engineering.ubc.ca) websites, e-newsletters and social media (Twitter and Facebook).
+Applied Science Communications promotes news through our APSC and Engineering websites, e-newsletters and social media (Twitter and Facebook).

-UBC Public Affairs deliver news to the media through our UBC News website (www.news.ubc.ca) and several formats: media releases, Q and As, media advisories, expert advisories and social media (Twitter).
+UBC Public Affairs deliver news to the media through our UBC News website and several formats: media releases, Q and As, media advisories, expert advisories and social media (Twitter).

 Student engineering teams work with UBC Public Affairs, Applied Science Communications and the news media when they are preparing for competition and planning a media event to showcase their work and innovation.
 UBC News may issue a media advisory to invite journalists to attend the event and provide some details on what they will see.
 Applied Science Communications amplifies Public Affairs efforts through our various channels.